4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 <!-- more -->

-**First of all I got a lot of feedback on the first article and I really want to thank everyone that read it, commented it, retweeted it and "whatever" it.
+**First of all I got a lot of feedback on the first article and I really want to thank everyone who read it, commented it, retweeted it and "whatever" it.
 Thank you - that was really awesome!**

 ### Bugs discovered in last article